alexwoolford/multiple-event-types-demo/README.md

 At the time of writing (2020-06-06), the deserialized messages are displayed correctly in the Confluent Control Center, but the schemas themselves aren't displayed.

 ![c3 annotated screenshot](c3-multiple-event-types.png)

+## JSON vs. Avro

+In addition to all the schema management fu, Avro uses less network bandwidth and storage:

+    [main] INFO io.woolford.AvroJsonSizeComparison - {"firstname": "Alex", "lastname": "Woolford"}
+    [main] INFO io.woolford.AvroJsonSizeComparison - Avro bytes: 24
+    [main] INFO io.woolford.AvroJsonSizeComparison - JSON bytes: 45

+For this simple record, Avro was about half the number of bytes as its JSON equivalent.
+That translates to very significant cost-savings at scale.